 Registration is now open for the 2025 Jewish Scholastic Journalism Conference, three days of workshops, networking and inspiration for high school journalists and with special programming on Shabbat, set for Dec.
-4 – 6 at Beth Jacob Congregation in Beverly Hills.
+4 – 6 in Beverly Hills, Calif.

 The annual gathering gives students a chance to spend quality time together while enriching their understanding of newsroom ethics, opportunities, skills and techniques.
 This year there will be a focus on new media platforms and a widening range of career possibilities, from social media and podcasting to newsletters, explanatory video, and leadership and business roles.

 This year’s featured speaker will be Gaby Grossman, Director of Editorial Operations at Puck, the rapidly growing New York-based independent media company focusing on the intersection of Wall Street, Hollywood, Silicon Valley and Washington, as well as the fashion market and the art market.
-Ms. Grossman held the same title at New York Magazine, where she worked from 2018 to 2024 in various roles including Managing Editor of its Curbed and Grub Street platforms, earlier working in various roles at BuzzFeed, Netflix and NBC Universal.
+Ms. Grossman held the same title at New York Magazine, working her way up from 2018 to 2024 in various roles including Managing Editor of its Curbed and Grub Street platforms, after stints at BuzzFeed, Netflix and NBC Universal.

-An alumna of Boston University, Ms. Grossman attended Shalhevet High School in Los Angeles, where she served as a section editor of The Boiling Point.
+An alumna of Boston University, Ms. Grossman attended Shalhevet High School in Los Angeles, where she served as an editor of The Boiling Point.

-At JSPA’s conference, shewill introduce the meeting’s focus on young journalists meeting a moment of change and challenge.
+At JSPA’s conference, she will introduce the meeting’s focus on young journalists meeting a moment of challenge and change.

 “It isn’t just writing and photography, it’s social media and people management and so many other things,” Ms. Grossman said.
-“Also ‘design’ can mean so many things now.”
+“Also the entire revenue side of the house — account management and sales — and ‘design’ can mean so many things now.”

-Ms. Keene said other speakers will address related themes, including journalism’s role in relating divergent viewpoints whether nationally or within Jewish communities; medical reporting; and the role of courage in presenting facts that explore complicated subjects.
+Additional new topics this year will include journalism’s role in relating divergent viewpoints, whether nationally or within Jewish communities; medical reporting; and the role of courage in presenting facts that explore complicated subjects.

 On Saturday afternoon, the conference considers a real-world newsroom dilemma faced by a JSPA member high school within the last year, evaluating it through the lens of Torah verses they can apply to their own student media roles when they get home.

-The conference will be held at Beth Jacob Congregation, at the southern edge of Beverly Hills, walking distance from kosher restaurants of all kinds and at least 15 synagogues of various denominations, along with hotels that will offer discounts of 30% to JSPA attendees.
+The conference will be held at a synagogue that is walking distance from kosher restaurants of all kinds and at least 15 synagogues of various denominations, along with hotels that will offer discounts of 30% to JSPA attendees.

 CLICK HERE TO REGISTER FOR THE CONFERENCE